theg1239/gravitas-fetcher/README.md

 ## About

 The scraper fetches real-time seat availability data for events hosted on the gravitas.vit.ac.in website.
 This project is built using Puppeteer and Node.js to scrape the data and display it on a local web server.
 The project is deployed on https://cryptichunt.in via Heroku.
+It is designed to be as unintrusive and efficient as possible.

 ---